aashishvasu/OpenComposite/README.md

 Some time in the near future I plan to release a system-wide install - run an EXE and all your games will open via OpenOVR, and you'll be able to switch back by starting SteamVR.
 This will make updating much easier.

+## Audio Patching

+LibOVR includes functionality to tell a game what audio device it should output to, and thus when playing games using this API you don't have to change the default Windows audio device.
+Unfortunately, OpenVR has no such API and games using it almost always emit audio to the default audio device.
+OpenOVR includes a feature to fix this.

+Whenever you start a game using OpenOVR, it will attempt to patch the game's audio system (note this does **not** change the actual
+Windows audio device like SteamVR tries to, which causes a huge number of issues).
+This works in most of the games I tried it with.
+Depending on the game, one of three things can happen:

+1. The game sets up it's audio system before the OpenOVR DLL is loaded (should be very uncommon).
+Unfortunately there's not a lot
+I can do about this, and the audio plays through your default audio device.
+2. The game sets up it's audio system after the DLL is loaded, but before starting the VR system.
+This will send audio to your rift, same as if you'd set it as the default audio device.
+However, the fancy Oculus audio features (eg audio mirroring) won't work.
+This is probably the most common.
+3. The game sets up it's audio after setting up the VR system.
+This means the audio will work perfectly, including features like audio mirroring, as set up in the Oculus settings.

+Notes:

+1. If the game allows you to select an audio output, you must set it to the default output if you want the patching to take effect.
+2. This does not yet work with microphones - only your speakers.

 ## Reporting a bug

 If you find an issue, missing interface, crash etc then *please* let me know about it.